Read This First

 Prompt 2: How long will it will take for AI to establish a track record of success that will provide it with respectability and credence in public discussions.
 What category of AI successes are likely to be most salient to the public?

-Categories of AI Success Most Salient to the Public: practical stakes and consequences.
+The real issue is what Categories of AI Success Most Salient to the Public changes once it becomes precise.

-The section turns on Categories of AI Success Most Salient to the Public.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Categories of AI Success Most Salient to the Public in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Categories of AI Success Most Salient to the Public, Positive Effects of AI on Political Ideological Rifts, and Negative Effects of AI on Political Ideological Rifts.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Categories of AI Success Most Salient to the Public, Positive Effects of AI on Political Ideological Rifts, and Negative Effects of AI on Political Ideological Rifts in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 AI is already integrated into many consumer products and services (like smartphones, home assistants, and customer service chatbots).
 These applications will start to build basic trust and familiarity among the general public.